wyaneva/dotfiles/HOWTO.md

 * #### to connect to Eduroam

   To connect to Eduroam, we need to manually add a **netctl** profile to `etc/netclt`.
-  An example profile which works for Eduroam in Edinburgh can be found in this repository, in file `eduroam-profile`.
+  An example profile which works for Eduroam in Edinburgh can be found in this repository, in file `wifi/eduroam-profile`.

 ### Review markdown files